 The NSW South West REZ was formally declared by the Minister for Energy in November 2022.
-The region was chosen due to its 'strong renewable energy resource potential, proximity to the existing grid and other considerations of potential interactions with existing land uses including agricultural lands and biodiversity conservation' (EnergyCo. (n.d.).
-South West Renewable Energy Zone, Apr.
-2024).
+The region was chosen due to its strong renewable energy resource potential, proximity to the existing grid and other considerations such as existing land uses and biodiversity conservation.
+There are also planned upgrades to the electricity network infrastructure including Project Energy Connect, a new 330kV transmission line and 66kV transmission line connecting Red Cliffs and Robinvale substations in Victoria.